yoannbtn/yoannbtn.github.io/index.md

 **How interested people can use it:**

-These visualizations are intended for anyone who is fan of Formula 1 looking to learn more about the performance of F1 racing cars and the different technical choices made by the teams (which represents, I am aware, a tiny part of the audience of this sport).
+These visualizations are intended for anyone who is a fan of Formula 1 looking to learn more about the performance of F1 racing cars and the different technical choices made by the teams (which represents, I am aware, a tiny part of the audience of this sport).
 They are publicly visible in the section of my portfolio dedicated to this project.

 I am still in the development phase of this tool and would like to develop it more.
 In the future, I might consider releasing the scripts to generate these graphs.